Quality of Life Consultation

 About This Service

 When your pet is ageing or living with a serious illness, it can be hard to know whether their quality of life is still good enough.
-This consultation is a calm, unhurried conversation and examination at home, where Dr. Jina assesses your pet's comfort, dignity, and day-to-day experience — and helps you decide what the right next step looks like.
+This consultation is a calm, unhurried conversation and examination at home, where our vet assesses your pet's comfort, dignity, and day-to-day experience, and helps you decide what the right next step looks like.
 For some families that's palliative care to keep their pet comfortable for longer; for others, it's the clarity that it's time to say goodbye.

 - 01

-Book online or call us — we'll arrange a time that works for your family
+Book online or call us.
+We'll arrange a time that works for your family, with no rush at either end of the visit.

 - 02

-Dr. Jina arrives and spends unhurried time with your pet in their own space
+Our vet arrives at your home and spends unhurried time with your pet in their own space, beginning with a full physical examination and a review of medical history.

 - 03